JuliaLang/julia/doc/src/manual/constructors.md

 ```

 This constructor will be invoked by the syntax `SummedArray(a)`.
 The syntax `new{T,S}` allows
-specifying parameters for the type to be constructed and this call will return a
+specifying parameters for the type to be constructed, i.e. this call will return a
-`SummedArray{T,S}`. `new{T,S}` can be used in any constructor definition (recall, the parameters to
+`SummedArray{T,S}`. `new{T,S}` can be used in any constructor definition.
+Recall that
-`new{}` are automatically derived from the type being constructed when possible, but in this
+the type parameters to `new{}` are automatically derived from the type being constructed when possible;
-example they need to be explicitly specified).
+in the example above, however, the type parameters must be specified explicitly.